 Thanks so much for coming along on our latest Read With Us adventure.
 I just love talking about books with other readers.
 And it makes my heart so happy when you pick up a book to . . . read with us . . . and then take the time to discuss it with us, too.

-A week ago, we hosted the book discussion for our latest selection, Leave the World Behind by Rumaan Alam, on our blogs and then with a lively Zoom meet-up.
-The discussions were interesting and engaging, and I think it's safe to say . . . people had strong feelings about this book!
-(Which is truly the hallmark of a great book group selection in my estimation.
-Discussable books always make the best book group picks.)
+A week ago, we hosted the book discussion for our latest selection, Agatha of Little Neon by Claire Luchette, on our blogs and then with a lively Zoom meet-up in the evening.
+The discussions were interesting and engaging, and I think it's safe to say . . . our readers generally liked the book, to some degree.
+As expected, there were also readers who didn't like it quite as much.